potoshk/potos-docs/docs/develop/run_observer.md

 You can configure the observer node by editing the `config.ini` file in the node directory.
 The `config.ini` file contains the configuration settings for the observer node, such as the network settings, logging settings.

-For more details about the configuration settings, see the [Configuration of UBCOS](./config.md).
+For more details about the configuration settings, see the [Configuration of FISCO BCOS](./config.md).

 ### Network settings